 - You, as manager of the LLC, will open a bank account for the LLC at any local bank.
 IRA Financial Group will draft an LLC Operating Agreement identifying you as manager of the LLC and the IRA as the sole member.

-- A cryptocurrency account would be opened in the name of the IRA LLC.
-We have helped hundreds of clients establish cryptocurrency accounts for their Self-Directed IRA LLC at most of the popular cryptocurrency exchanges.
+- A cryptocurrency account will be opened in the name of the IRA LLC.
+IRA Financial Group has helped thousands of clients establish cryptocurrency accounts for their Self-Directed IRA LLC.

 - Since the LLC is owned 100% by an IRA, it will be treated as a disregarded entity for tax purposes.
-No Federal income tax return is required to be filed and all income and gains from the cryptocurrency investment will flow back to the IRA without tax.
+No Federal income tax return needs to be filed.
+All income and gains from the cryptocurrency investment will flow back to the IRA without tax.

 Why Do I Need to Use an LLC To Have My Self-Directed IRA Purchase Cryptocurrencies?

-IRA Financial Trust believes the Self-Directed IRA LLC solution is a far more secure and cost- effective platform for retirement investors who are interesting in purchasing cryptocurrencies.
-With our “Wallet Control” IRA, the IRA owner, as manager of the LLC, will have total control over the cryptocurrencies held by the LLC.
-The LLC manager will then be able to open an exchange account in the name of the LLC and hold the coins on the exchange or on a wallet, either digital, online, hard, or paper.
-In addition, the IRA holder will then be able to sell the cryptos through any exchange and have more control over the associated fees and costs involved.
+IRA Financial Trust believes the Self-Directed IRA LLC solution is a far more secure and cost- effective platform for retirement investors.
+With our “Wallet Control” IRA, you will have total control over the cryptocurrencies held by the LLC.
+You can then open an exchange account in the name of the LLC.
+Therefore, you’re able to hold the coins on the exchange or on a wallet, either digitally, online, paper or hardware.
+Also, the IRA holder can sell the cryptos through any exchange and have more control over the fees and costs involved.
 The “Wallet Control” IRA gives the IRA holder total control over the cryptocurrencies, wallet, and private key, as well as offer a cost-efficient way to buy and sell the cryptocurrencies.

-Cryptocurrency investments, such as Bitcoins, are risky and highly volatile.
-Any investor interested in learning more about Bitcoins should do their diligence and proceed with caution.
+Cryptocurrency investments, such as Bitcoin, are risky and highly volatile.
+Any investor interested in learning more about Bitcoin should research and proceed with caution.

-Before using a Self-Directed IRA to purchase tax liens, you should consult with your financial or tax advisor to make sure the investment is suitable and right for you.
+Before using a Self-Directed IRA to purchase cryptocurrencies, you should consult with your financial or tax advisor to make sure the investment is suitable and right for you.